elycruz/esnext-composition-operator-proposal/README.md

          await Promise.resolve(x => x + x) <|
          await Promise.resolve(x => x + x) <| 1
  ```
- In essence anything that yields a function can go on either the left, right, or both, sides of the composition operator.
+ In essence anything that yields a function can go on either the left, right, or both, sides of the 'compose' operator.

 ## Usage Examples
-Here are some, more in-depth, example use cases using the "proposed" compose operator.
+Here are some, more in-depth, example use cases using the "proposed" 'compose' operator.

 #### Functional usage example 1